gurpreet-hanjra/contract-tester/README.md

 But suddenly, for some reason the frontend app is behaving wierd.
 Data in your app/component is not rendering properly or not rendering at all.
 But you havn't changed a bit in your code.
 Is this due to something changed in api from backend?

-Here comes the contract-tester to rescue.
+dev-contract-tester is here to help.

 ## How does it works?

-contract tester works in 2 modes -
+dev-contract-tester works in 2 modes -

 1. Record - Records the JSON from backend api and saves it as physcial JSON file.
 2. Play - Compares the JSON saved (that worked fine) with the api now (that has something changed).

-In case of discrepancies, tool with throw error and notifies where mismatch is.
+In case of discrepancies, tool with throw error and notifies where the mismatch is.

 ## Example?